zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 ===========

 An application to calculate free station from observations and coordinates.
-A least squaers estimation is used based on GNU gama.
+A least squares estimation is used based on GNU gama.
+The horizontal circle have to be oriented.

 Blindorientation
 ================